Blog

 April 24, 2009

-The backlash from institutional investors over auction-rate securities ARS) is causing a world of problems for financial giant Citigroup.
-Braintree Laboratories, a large Pharmaceutical manufacturer is suing the bank for selling more than $33 million worth of auction-rate securities.
-Braintree is disputing the sale, which occurred in 2008, and alleging that is was orchestrated at […]
+The backlash from institutional investors over auction-rate securities (ARS) is causing a world of problems for financial giant Citigroup.
+Braintree Laboratories, a large pharmaceutical manufacturer, is suing the bank for selling more than $33 million worth of auction-rate securities.
+Braintree is disputing the sale, which occurred in 2008, alleging that it was orchestrated at the […]

 March 10, 2009

 Vikram Pandit, CEO for Citigroup, dismissed record low stock performances of just above $1 in a memo to employees, telling them that the bank’s earning power would ultimately prevail.
-Pandit’s memo was reproduced in on March 9, 2009 in a Wall Street Journal article..
-In the letter, Pandit acknowledged his disappointment with Citigroup’s stock price […]
+Pandit’s memo was reproduced in on March 9, 2009 in a Wall Street Journal article.
+Citigroup CEO Says… In the letter, Pandit acknowledged his disappointment with […]